 Each Business reports its main risks to Wärtsilä's Board of Management, which reviews the execution of the defined risk management action plans on a regular basis.
 Wärtsilä's Board of Directors is responsible for defining the Group's overall level of risk tolerance, and for ensuring that Wärtsilä has adequate tools and resources for managing risks.
 The Board reviews the risk profile regularly.
 The President & CEO, with the assistance of the Board of Management, is responsible for organising and ensuring risk management in all of Wärtsilä's operations.
 Business management is responsible for defining action plans for managing the most important risks.

-Wärtsilä's most important strategic, operative and financial risks can be found in the Risks and risk management section in Annual Report.
+Wärtsilä's most important strategic, operative and financial risks can be found in Risk management

 Information management plays a key role in Wärtsilä's internal control system.
 Information systems are critical for effective internal control as many of the control activities are programmed controls.